1. Home

 Yet, even knowing the facts of the situation can still cause stress for many people.
 And it’s especially hard for those suffering from depression.

 The CDC stresses that anyone with preexisting mental health conditions like depression “should continue with their treatment and be aware of new or worsening symptoms.”
-Further, the agency encourages people to call their healthcare provider if “stress gets in the way of your daily activities for several days in a row.”
+Further, the agency encourages people to contact their healthcare provider if “stress gets in the way of your daily activities for several days in a row.”

 “Everyone reacts differently to stressful situations,” the CDC writes on its website.
 “How you respond to the outbreak can depend on your background, the things that make you different from other people, and the community you live in.”